 by Barry Keate

-Deterioration in hearing has been found to start very early, from about 18 years of age.
-Even young adults lose the ability to hear very high frequencies above 15 or 16 KHz.
-About 30-35% of adults between 65 and 75 years have some degree of hearing loss in the speech frequencies, between 300 and 3400 Hz.
-Over 75 years, this increases to 40-50% of people.
+Presbycusis typically appears in both ears as high frequency hearing loss, then gradually encroaches on the lower frequencies.
+Eventually it brings difficulty in speech discrimination and auditory processing.
+It can begin very early in life; even young adults begin to lose the ability to hear high frequencies, above 15 or 16 KHz.
+About 30-35% of adults between 65 and 75 years have some degree of hearing loss in the speech frequencies.
+After age 75, this increases to 40-50%.

-- Heredity may determine features like early aging of the cochlea and susceptibility of the cochlea to drug insults.
+- Heredity may contribute to early aging of the cochlea and susceptibility of the cochlea to drug insults.

-- Atherosclerosis diminishes blood flow to the cochlea, thereby reducing the oxygen supply.
+- Atherosclerosis diminishes blood flow to the cochlea, reducing the oxygen supply.

 - Diabetes reduces blood supply to the cochlea.

 - Hypertension reduces the cochlea’s blood supply.

 - Ototoxic medications hasten the progress of presbycusis.

 As shown in the audiogram below, presbycusis begins with hearing loss in higher frequencies and progresses, over years, to include speech frequencies (between 300 and 3,400 Hz).

 The audiogram below shows hearing loss due to noise exposure.
 The decline in hearing starts at the frequency where the noise was strongest.
 After worsening to a certain point, it starts to improve.
 This slope will not change, unless more noise causes further damage.

 Michael Seidman, MD, has conducted extensive research into the causes, prevention, and treatment of presbycusis.
 In a May 2006 study, published in the journal Laryngoscope, he posits that the mitochondrial clock theory of aging is the basis for presbycusis.
 (2)